 It is possible that you accidentally delete a public folder out of haste or ignorance or some other users with authorization deletes it knowingly or unknowingly and want to recover it later.
 The article is about recovering accidentally deleted public folders from Exchange 2010.
-If you’re going to do the recovery manually, you can use Exchange Management Console or ExFolders services provided with the Exchange Server 2010.
+If you are going to do the recovery manually, you can use Exchange Management Console or ExFolders services provided with the Exchange Server 2010.

-Try automated tool Kernel for Exchange Server Recovery to repair and recover mailboxes from corrupt offline EDB files.
+Try automated tool Kernel for Exchange Server Recovery to repair and recover corrupted, deleted, or inaccessible public folders from offline EDB files.

 Recover Exchange 2010 Public Folders

 Let us see the procedure to recover Exchange 2010 public folders.

 Important – Start with restoring Exchange database to a different location from Exchange backup using Windows Server Backup tool.

 - Initially, open the Exchange Management Console.
 Go to Microsoft Exchange option, click Server Configuration, and select Mailbox.

 - Select the Exchange Server name from the server list.

 - Then select the Public Folder Database name that needs to be restored.

 - Now dismount the database by selecting Dismount Database from right-click menu.